-Entry fees must be turned in by their due dates to ensure that our entries reach the competition company by their deadline.
+Entry fees will automatically be processed with the credit card on file on the due date to ensure that our entries reach the competition company by their deadline.
 Competition entry fees are non-refundable unless there is an injury with a doctor's note.
 This is not our rule, it is the competitions.
 A late fee of \$35.00 will be added if we do not receive payment by the due date.